Ashanti Flaunts Major Skin In Cut-Out Swimsuit With Plunge Neckline As She Puts On Angel Wings

 “BANG BANG LIBRA GANG,” exclaimed another follower.

 And while Ashanti clearly had a blast celebrating her special day, she’s also been busy working on her music career.
-She recently spoke with the Grammy Awards on her new song, “Pretty Little Thing” featuring Afro B. In particular, the singer talked about some of the outfits from the music video.
+She recently spoke with the Recording Academy-Grammy Awards on her new song, “Pretty Little Thing” featuring Afro B. In particular, the singer talked about some of the outfits from the music video.

-“One of my favorite looks from the video; [pauses] there was a really cute looks!
-I like my look with the horse and the braids and the one with the zebra/snake print chaps.
+“One of my favorite looks from the video; [pauses] there was a really cute looks! [sic] I like my look with the horse and the braids and the one with the zebra/snake print chaps.
 My sister actually designed the collection, and we had the bathing suit and we were sitting on Jeeps with the same print,” she said.